uofa-rzhu3/NetLatency-Data/README.md

 IF YOU USE THIS PACKAGE IN ANY PUBLISHED RESEARCH, PLEASE KINDLY CITE THE FOLLOWING PAPER:

-Rui Zhu, Bang Liu, Di Niu, Zongpeng Li, H. Vicky Zhao.
-"Network Latency Estimation for Personal Devices: a Matrix Completion Approach," to appear in IEEE/ACM Transactions on Networking (TON).
-Available at: https://github.com/uofa-rzhu3/NetLatency-Data.
+Rui Zhu, Bang Liu, Di Niu, Zongpeng Li, Hong Vicky Zhao, "Network Latency Estimation for Personal Devices: A Matrix Completion Approach", IEEE/ACM Transactions on Networking, vol. 25, no. , pp. 724-737, April 2017.

 ## Acknowledgements
 - Seattle (https://seattle.poly.edu/) for use to collect the dataset